shivani0927/Hospital-Management/README.md

 # Hospital-Management
-Basic curd operations using Hibernate
+Basic curd operations using Hibernate in Java